Student Privacy (FERPA)

 - To remove the flag, the user simply unchecks the box(es) and clicks the "Submit Changes" button to save the request.
 PEOPLE FINDER will not update for 24 hours after the selection.

 Virginia Tech uses a generated nine-digit number as the student identifier.
-However, in some instances, students may be requested to disclose their social security numbers.
+However, in some instances, students may be requested to disclose their social security numbers (e.g., recipients of Financial Aid and employees of the University).
 The policy on disclosure of Social Security Numbers is available here.

 The Privacy Act of 1974 (U.S. Public Law 93-579, Sect.
 7) requires that the university notify students that disclosure of a Social Security number is voluntary.